Our Blog RSS

 Best Center Hotels for Thrift Shoppers

 Choosing the right hotel can make or break your shopping trip.
 Fortunately, Center Hotels offers several excellent locations right in the thick of Reykjavík’s shopping streets.
-Center Hotel Laugavegur is arguably the best option for thrift hunters.
+Center Hotels Laugavegur is arguably the best option for thrift hunters.
 Located directly on Laugavegur street, you’ll be steps away from shops like Spúútnik, Hringekjan, and Gyllti Kötturinn.
 It’s ideal for dropping off bags midday and heading back out for round two.

 FAQ